MartaKliuchnik/hospital-appointment-scheduler/README.md

 - Authentication and Authorization: This endpoint requires admin-level authentication.
 Only users with admin privileges are allowed to update doctor records.

+**Request Parameter**

+The request should include the following path parameter:

+- doctorId: The unique identifier of the doctor to update.

 **Example Request**